CZ-NIC/knot/doc/man_kxdpgun.rst

 checked against queries.

-The number of parallel threads is autodected according to the number of queues configured for the nework interface.
+The number of parallel threads is autodected according to the number of queues configured for the network interface.

 Options
 .......